 Facebook is a widely used website hence subject to government scrutiny; it is essential to work closely with governments to mitigate legal barriers and allow its citizens to use these services.

-Device strict information monitoring techniques to mitigate bad memes and political rants
+Device strict information monitoring techniques to mitigate bad memes and political rants [This aspect was not discussed in the report]

-Deliver news and content which are easy to are conveniently accessible and precise
+Deliver news and content which are easy to are conveniently accessible and precise [This aspect was not discussed in the report]

-Use the right marketing approach such as web advertising and electronic media advertising
+Use the right marketing approach such as web advertising and electronic media advertising.
+[This aspect was not discussed in the report]

 Use psychographic market segmentation while targeting clients, for instance, looking at social behaviours through data mining to device suitable marketing approaches for this audience.
+[This aspect was not discussed in the report]

 Applying the intensive penetration strategies to reach new markets and lure new consumers.
+[This aspect was not discussed in the report]

 Establishing mergers with other companies in the social media industry to mitigate competition.